broomburgo/Fun-iOS/content/post/lenses-and-prisms-in-swift-a-pragmatic-approach.md

 ## Conclusion

-`Lens` and `Prisms` are abstractions over the relationships between a data structure and its parts.
+`Lens` and `Prism` are abstractions over the relationships between a data structure and its parts.
 They allow to encapsulate such relationships with any level of composition, both *vertical* (like from a parent to a child of a child) and *horizontal* (like from a parent to different children in parallel).
 This relationship can be extended in many different ways: we can *induce structure* from a child to a parent, like for example in giving *ordering logic* to a data structure starting from a comparator in one of its parts (it was shown by Brandon Williams in [this talk](https://www.youtube.com/watch?v=VFPhPOnPiTY)).

 The main use case is representing the modifications induced into a data structure by modifying its parts, and composition plays a huge role.
 A nice, simple use case for prisms is also to assert that an enum is in a particular case, like you would do with `guard case` but with a single expression, for example with a function like this: